 Power and sensitivity analyses

 We first computed target effect sizes for direct replication (summarized in Table 1).
 Effect size and confidence intervals were calculated with R (Version: 4.1.2; R Core Team, 2022) with the help of a guide by Jané et al. (2024), and power analyses were then conducted with a combination of R and GPower (Version 3.1.9.6; Faul et al., 2007) for the factors that the authors found support for in the target article (flagged as significant results).
-We conducted a series of a priori power analyses based on these effect sizes and we found that we require 289 participants to detect the effects reported in the target article with 95% statistical power at alpha = .05 (see supplementary materials Table S1 and analysis code for more details).
+We conducted a series of a-priori power analyses based on these effect sizes and we found that we require 289 participants to detect the effects reported in the target article with 95% statistical power at alpha = .05 (see supplementary materials Table S1 and analysis code for more details).

 Given the likelihood that the original effects are overestimated, we used the suggested Simonsohn (2015) small telescopes approach with the generalized rule of thumb of multiplying the largest required sample size among all target studies (289) by 2.5 to 723, rounding up to 800 participants.
 A sensitivity analysis indicated that a sample of 800 would allow the detection of d = 0.23 for independent t-test contrasts and r = .12 (both 95% power, alpha = .05, one-tail), typically considered weak to medium effects in social psychology research (Jané et al., 2024), and half or less than the effects reported in the target article.